Press enter to see results or esc to cancel.

 • Whole life: There are no fixed time frames for whole life insurance, meaning the policy will last for the entirety of the policyholder’s lifetime.

 Please note that the above list of insurance solutions is by no means exhaustive, as the right solutions for your needs will depend on the unique risks and nature of your work.
-With the help of a licensed, reputed insurance broker (like Pacific Prime Dubai), self-employed insurance solutions can ultimately be structured to meet any potential concerns and exposure you have as an individual business owner.
+With the help of Pacific Prime, a brokerage with over 20 years of knowledge and experience in helping countless people secure insurance for their time in the UAE.